MrGallo/classroom-examples/05-functions/02-functions-practice.md

     """Does something.

     Args:
-        n: Some number.
+        n (int): Some number.
-        string: Some string
+        string (str): Some string

     Returns:
-        A vague string.
+        str: A vague string.
     """
 ```